4-Month Sleep Regression: Your Survival Guide Is Here

 How Long Will It Last?

 Unfortunately, this isn't the only sleep regression you'll have to endure.
-There will be additional ones around six, eight, eighteen months, and two years.
+There will be additional ones around six, eight, and eighteen months, and two years.

 Before you start panicking, the good news is that sleep regressions usually only last between two to six weeks.
 So, while it might be challenging right now, just hang in there!
 This will soon pass.